chipsalliance/t1/pokedex/docs/doc.typ

 === Read only zeros CSRs

 Registers covered in this section are always read-only zero.
-Any write to these registers is a no-op and will not have any side effects.
+Any write to these registers will return a illegal instruction exception.
 Also no architecture states will be allocated for these CSRs.

 - `mvendorid`